 - A choose opponent effect allows a player to select the character their opponent uses in battle against them. - A choose opponent effect used before a character is presented forces the opponent to use the chosen character. - A choose opponent effect used while there is an opposing character in battle removes all opposing characters from battle and puts the chosen character in battle. - A choose opponent effect targets the characters to be removed from battle and the character to be put into battle, as well as the opponent if no character has yet been presented, restricting them from being able to present an initial character of their choosing.
-If any of the characters to be removed from battle are not valid targets, the effect does nothing. - Characters removed from battle by a choose opponent effect are returned to the territory of the player with permanent control of the card. - Unless otherwise specified, the character targeted to be put into battle must be in the opponent's territory. - All choose opponent effects are instant.
+If any of the attempted character targets are not valid targets, the effect does nothing to any of the targets. - Characters removed from battle by a choose opponent effect are returned to the territory of the player with permanent control of the card. - Unless otherwise specified, the character targeted to be put into battle must be in the opponent's territory. - All choose opponent effects are instant.

-• If a choose opponent effect used before the initial character is presented is negated, the defender has the opportunity to present a new character unless they control a character on their side of battle.
+- If a choose opponent effect used before the initial character is presented is negated, the defender has the opportunity to present a new character unless they control a character on their side of battle. - If a choose opponent effect targets a character to be opposite a specific character, by name or some other descriptor, that specific character must be in battle or the effect does nothing.

-Convert Last Updated: 3/1/2023 (v8.3.0)
+Convert Last Updated: 3/10/2025 (v10.0.0)